XingxingZhang/dress/all-system-output/README.txt

-Supplementary Material for "Text Simplification with Deep Reinforcement Learning"

 This folder includes the system output of our models (i.e. EncDecA, EncDecA-RF, EncDecA-RF-LS) and other models in comparision (i.e. PBMT-R, Hybrid, SBMT-SARI).